Understanding C3G and IC-MPGN

-The signs and symptoms of C3G include blood in the urine (hematuria); dark foamy urine due to the presence of protein (proteinuria); cloudy urine due to presence of white blood cells; edema (swelling), often in the legs, although any part of the body can be affected; high blood pressure; decreased urine output; and decreased alertness.2
+Although IC-MPGN is a distinct disease from C3G, the underlying cause and progression of the two diseases are remarkably similar.2,3 The signs and symptoms of C3G and IC-MPGN include blood in the urine (hematuria); dark foamy urine due to the presence of protein (proteinuria); edema (swelling), often in the legs, although any part of the body can be affected; high blood pressure; and decreased urine output.4

-There are no medicines currently approved for C3G, so there is a substantial need for medicines that target the cause of the disease.
-C3G can lead to kidney failure within five to 10 years of diagnosis in approximately 50% of people, requiring these patients to go on dialysis or get a kidney transplant.3
+There are no medicines currently approved for C3G or IC-MPGN, so there is a substantial need for medicines that target the cause of the diseases.
+C3G and IC-MPGN can lead to kidney failure within five to 10 years of diagnosis, requiring these patients to go on dialysis or get a kidney transplant.5

 For clinical trial information, please email us at firstname.lastname@example.org.